 What Is An Oilfield Service Company?

 The Oilfield Services or Equipment Industry consists of a mature set of companies associated with exploration and production processes of oil and gas (for instance, the upstream sector of the energy sector).
-They are involved in the repair, maintenance, and manufacturing of equipment utilized in extraction and transportation of oil.
+They are involved in the repair, maintenance, and manufacturing of equipment utilized in the extraction and transportation of oil.

 Generally, seismic testing, directional services for horizontal drillers, transport services, and manufacturing and completion services are what usually come to mind when we talk about oilfield and gas field services companies.

-However, the range of products or services provided by oilfield service companies is wide and consists of technology-based assistance that are crucial for the success of any field operations.
+However, the range of products or services provided by oilfield service companies is wide and consists of technology-based assistance that is crucial for the success of any field operations.
 Some of these services are energy data management, geological sciences, locating energy resources, and drilling and formation evaluation.

 Innovations in technology have helped various companies become more efficient, especially in resource extraction and management.
 They have capitalized on technology-based solutions to meet the growing demand in the subsector.